nickbnf/glogg/DOCUMENTATION.md

 network shares or directories mounted via sftp.
 In that case polling can be enabled to make *klogg* check for changes.

+*klogg* tries to detect if file was changed in the already indexed area.
+This mechanism involves hash recalculation and can be slow for large files and network filesystems.
+If fast modification detection is enabled *klogg* will check hash for the first and last part of changed files.
+This is faster but can miss changes in the middle of the file, so should be used with caution.

 #### Archives

 If extract archives is selected then *klogg* will detect if opened file